-Wales take stand with rainbow flags at training
+Wales fly rainbow flags but are 'furious' at Fifa

-World Cup 2022: Wales take LGBTQ+ rights stand with rainbow flags
+World Cup 2022: 'Furious' Wales take LGBTQ+ rights stand with rainbow flags

 Last updated on .From the section Wales